UnaiGranados/Visual-processing/README.md

 ## 3. Structure

-This is a set of packages to perform laser scanner calibration and validation.
-Only FANUC CR-7iA/L robot and Quelltech Q4 laser scanner have been tested so far.
-However, it is intended to extend these tools to some additional robots and laser scanners.
+This is a set of packages to perform a visual servoing.
 The current implementation includes the following three main packages:

 * `flexbotics_cr7ial_support`: configuration, scene URDF and launch files for the FANUC CR-7iA/L robot.
 * `flexbotics_cr7ial_moveit_config`: *MoveIt!
 Setup Assistant* generated package.
-* `laser_calibration`: this is where the nodes that perform the actual work are implemented.

-There are another two packcages that are not directly related to calibration but contain nodes that might be useful for someone making use of the same elements (FANUC CR-7iA/L robot and Quelltech Q4 laser scanner):
+There are another  packcage that  contain nodes for visual servoing:

 * `laser_calibration_sandbox`: some dummy tests with the laser and `the manipulator_commander` package.
 * `laser_scan`: a simple node that exposes two services `/laser_scan_node/start_capturing` and `/laser_scan_node/stop_capturing` to capture laser readings and robot poses.
 The node starts capturing data when the `start_capturing` service is called and stops capturing and publishes a point cloud of the captured data on the `/laser_scan_node/pointcloud` topic when the `stop_capturing` service is called.